Manage Connectors in Presentations with Python

 connector.end_shape_connection_site_index = 3

-# Changes the values of the adjustment points
+# Change the values of the adjustment points.

 The result:

-Second, let’s create a shape that will correspond to the horizonal component of the connector that passes through the new connector’s adjustment point connector.adjustments[0].
-We will use the values from the connector data for connector.rotation, connector.frame.flip_h, and connector.frame.flip_v and apply the popular coordinate conversion formula for rotation round a given point x0:
+Second, create a shape that corresponds to the horizontal segment of the connector that passes through the new connector’s adjustment point, connector.adjustments[0].
+Use the values from connector.rotation, connector.frame.flip_h, and connector.frame.flip_v, and apply the standard coordinate conversion formula for rotation around a given point x0:

 X = (x — x0) * cos(alpha) — (y — y0) * sin(alpha) + x0;